🎉 Explore GraphQLConf 2026 • May 19-21 • Fremont, CA • View the schedule

 Language, AST, Parser, Printer, and Visitor APIs

-import type { KindEnum } from 'graphql';
+- import type { KindEnum } from 'graphql';

-import { Kind } from 'graphql';
++ import type { Kind } from 'graphql';

-getVisitFn() is gone.
-Use getEnterLeaveForKind().
+Breaking change. getVisitFn() is gone.
+Use getEnterLeaveForKind() instead.

 const { enter, leave } = getEnterLeaveForKind(visitor, Kind.FIELD);